SimplGy/obsidian-emoji-magic/README.md

 > Note: This is an [Obsidian](https://obsidian.md/)-compatible fork of the [Emoji Magic](https://github.com/SimplGy/emoji-magic) Chrome Extension I wrote.

+This plugin lets you add emoji to your notes quickly and easily.

+Screenshot:

+TODO

+Animated Screenshot:

+TODO

 ## Features

+1. Secure -- local only, no internet
-### Rich keyword search

-Dictionary contains 1,812 emoji and 199,658 searchable keywords and thesaurus entries.
+2. Rich keyword search -- the dictionary contains `1,812` emoji and `199,658` searchable keywords and thesaurus entries.
+3. Fast -- just keyboard shortcut and click
+4. Keyboard friendly -- arrow keys, tab, however you want.

 ## Guiding Principles
 > Goals and Non-goals